-Apple bread is one of my favorite sweetbreads in the whole wide world.
+Apple bread is one of my favorite sweetbreads in the whole world.

-Yes, I am partial to banana and pumpkin loaves, too, but there is just something special about a sweet big apple bread that gets my heart pounding.
-Maybe it’s because it reminds me of the apple orchard I used to go to as a young girl.
-I always loved going to this place.
-The smells of the cider and cinnamon doughnuts cooking were heavenly.
-Do you have any childhood memories that are invoked by food?
+Yes, I also have a weakness for banana and pumpkin bread, but there is something special about apple bread that makes my heart beat.
+Maybe it’s because it reminds me of the apple orchard I used to go to when I was a little girl.
+I always liked to go there.
+The smells of cider and cinnamon fritters that were baked there were divine.
+Do you have any childhood memories that are evoked by the food?

-Once I got older, married, and had a few little ones of my own, I would take my kids to the very same apple orchard.
+Once I grew up, got married and had a few little ones, I used to take my children to the same apple orchard.

-My son, when he was about three, would swipe apples and take little bites out of it before I could stop him.
-Luckily, I knew the owner and she always laughed it off.
-I’d buy my apples and we would head on home to bake this bread.
+My son, who was about three years old, would pick apples and take small bites before I could stop him.
+Luckily, I knew the owner and she always made fun of me.
+I would buy my apples and we would go home and make this bread.
 Sweet memories!
-I can’t believe how fast the years are flying by!
+I can’t believe the years are going by so fast!

 - ½ teaspoon salt

 - 2 large eggs

 - 1 teaspoon vanilla